With an impressively light build and powerful Tektro brakes, the CYCLE Kids 16 inch is a great bike for aggressive city riders. Read the full review!

 The more confident 7-year-old tester prefers his seat set several inches above his inseam so that only his tip toes can touch the ground.
 Our 6-year-old tester, while confident, is still new to pedaling and preferred to have his seat set so that his feet could touch the ground flat.

 As a result, even though our 47″ tall 6-year-old tester loved the 16″ bike, it offered no room for him to grow, so we would not recommend buying it for a child his height.
 Even for a timid rider, the 20″ would be a better choice as the 23″ minimum seat height on the 20″ would still allow the seat height to be set low enough that they could almost touch the ground with feet flat.
+Using your child’s inseam in relation to the bike’s seat height is the most accurate way to find a best bike fit.

 Frame & Geometry